Krist Novoselic: Nirvana (1987–1994)

 Cobain and Novoselic's first band lasted barely a few weeks before it disbanded, leaving the pair to move on.
-However, the duo eventually discovered that Melvins could pull $80 a night for one show.
+However, the duo eventually discovered that the Melvins could pull $80 a night for one show.
 Inspired, Cobain and Novoselic started a Creedence Clearwater Revival cover band, in which Cobain played drums and Novoselic sang and played guitar.
 That band was short-lived as well.
 Some months later, Cobain and Novoselic met drummer Aaron Burckhard.
 While the new band never used the name, it was the first incarnation of Nirvana.

 Burckhard lasted only a few months and Melvins' drummer Dale Crover filled in until Novoselic and Cobain met Chad Channing.
 The trio recorded their debut album Bleach, released in 1989.
 Channing left the band in 1990 and was briefly replaced by Crover and Mudhoney drummer Dan Peters.
 Novoselic contributed to the writing of various songs, providing ideas for Cobain.

 Later in 1990, Melvins' singer-guitarist Buzz Osborne encouraged Novoselic and Cobain to check out a punk band called Scream.
 The pair were impressed by their drummer, Dave Grohl.
 A few weeks later, Scream disbanded, and Grohl placed a call to Osborne for advice.
 Osborne gave him Novoselic's phone number, and Novoselic invited Grohl up to Seattle (from San Francisco, where Scream broke up).
 Grohl passed the audition and joined Nirvana.
 Grohl was Nirvana's fifth and final drummer.
 Novoselic spent the following months with Nirvana traveling to various labels as the band shopped for a deal, eventually signing with DGC Records.

 In the spring of 1991, the band entered Sound City Studios in Los Angeles to record Nevermind.
 Novoselic helped write the song "Polly".
 Upon its release, Nevermind (1991) exceeded all expectations and became a worldwide commercial success.
 Nevermind had launched the band as a worldwide phenomenon with their hit single "Smells Like Teen Spirit".

 At the 1992 MTV Video Music Awards, Nirvana would win awards for Best New Artist in a Video and Best Alternative Video for "Smells Like Teen Spirit."
 At the show, Nirvana performed "Lithium".
 When Novoselic started playing the opening bass riff, he signaled that he could not hear his bass.
-Instead of continuing to play, Novoselic threw his bass guitar in the air, to perform a "Bass Toss".
+Instead of continuing to play, Novoselic threw his bass guitar in the air, to perform a "Bass Toss."
 He failed to catch it, later stating that he misjudged the height; he further stated that he "faked like he was knocked out."
 Musician Brian May ran to give him medical attention; he did not suffer any injuries.